-California has laws that protect people that have been injured by dogs.
+California has laws that protect people that dogs have injured.
 Dogs can seriously injure or even kill someone.
 Unfortunately, most dog bite victims are children.
-It is important to know what classifies as an injury in order to receive damages.
+It is important to know what classifies as an injury to receive compensation for damages.

 Common dog bite injuries include: